bgamari/bayes-stack/docs/usage.markdown

      `node id` \t `node id` \n

-After the Gibbs sampler finished, inspect likelihood file to confirm that the model likelihood converged.
+After the Gibbs sampler finished, inspect `likelihood.log` file (in the sweeps directory) to confirm that the model likelihood converged.
+If hyperparameter estimation is turned on, also inspect `hyperparams.log` to ensure that parameters are in a reasonable range.

-To output the top 20 items for each topic call

-     bayes-stack-dump-st -n20 --dist=phis --sweeps stsweeps

-To output the topic mixtures for each edge/friendship call
+To output any of the multinomial or Bernoulli parameters listed above (say lambdas) call

-     bayes-stack-dump-st --dist=lambdas --sweeps stsweeps
+     bayes-stack-dump-st lambdas --sweeps stsweeps

+For multinomial distributions with many dimentions (such as phis) it is advisable to restrict the range, e.g. "-n20".

-To output the strength of mutual influence of friends on a user call
+To identify the influencial friends for a particular user call

-     bayes-stack-dump-st --dist=psis --sweeps stsweeps

-To output the own topic mixture of a node call

-     bayes-stack-dump-st --dist=omegas --sweeps stsweeps

-To output the tendency of each node to prefer tastes shared with a friend versus his own call

-     bayes-stack-dump-st --dist=gammas --sweeps stsweeps
+     bayes-stack-dump-st influences --sweeps stsweeps

+Notice that `influences` is different from `psis`.
+Any friend that shares a frequent topic with the user will have a high `influence`.
+But for generating items, those friends would have to compete with each other, which is reflected in `psis`.
+We recommend to use `influences` for any social network analysis.